pyeve/eve/_sources/quickstart.txt

             }
         }

-Success!
-This time we also got an ``_items`` list, which is empty since there are no items available for the resource.

-You might be wondering how can Eve know about `people`, given that you didn't tell anything about the database.
-It turns out that's precisely the case.
-Since Eve has no clue about the database, it seamlessly serves an empty resource.
+This time we also got an ``_items`` list.
+Since we didn't provide any database detail in `settings.py`, Eve has no clue about the real content of the `people` collection (it might even be non-existant), and seamlessly serves an empty resource as we don't want to let API users down.

 Also, keep in mind that by default Eve APIs are read-only.